 The Village has two wells located northwest of the Village.
 Our water storage tank is located in center of the Village.
 The state performed source water assessments in 2003 using a six-tiered scale from 'very low' to 'high'.
 They determined that the susceptibility of our wells is low.
-For more information on the source water assessment report and its availability, please contact Don Flower at 672-7777 or Dan Neeson at 269-838-4483.
+For more information on the source water assessment report and its availability, please contact Jennifer Brinkhuis at 269-672-7777.